From Discrete Plans to Real-World Execution: A World-Model-Driven Framework for Execution-Aware Multi-Agent Path Finding: Empirical Evaluation

-In this section, we evaluate the performance of \mypredictor by comparing it with two baseline methods: (1) GNNExecNet: inspired by~\cite{meng2025reliable}, uses a graph neural network with two GATv2 layers to predict execution time based on the ADG, and (2) LSTMExecNet: following~\cite{ge2023congestion}, processes each agent’s action sequence independently using LSTM models to predict execution times.
-We denote the time-point estimate variant as \mypredictor (point), and the probability distribution variant as \mypredictor (dist).
-Performance is measured using MAPE, which measures the prediction error as a percentage of the actual execution time.
-We evaluate prediction accuracy under two settings: (1) \textit{In-distribution}: we use new paths from the training maps to test interpolation, and (2) \textit{Out-of-distribution}: we use two new maps \texttt{WH-L} and \texttt{boston} to test generalization.
-We further vary the number of agents and map sizes to ensure a comprehensive assessment across diverse path length distributions.
+In this section, we evaluate the performance of \mypredictor by comparing it with two baseline methods: (1) GNNExecNet, inspired by~\cite{meng2025reliable}, uses a graph neural network with two GATv2 layers to predict execution time based on the ADG, and (2) LSTMExecNet, follows~\cite{ge2023congestion} and processes each agent’s action sequence independently using LSTM models to predict execution times.
+Performance is measured using MAPE, which reports the prediction error as a percentage of the actual execution time.
+A single trained model is used across all evaluation settings without any map-specific or scale-specific fine-tuning.
+We evaluate prediction accuracy under two settings: (1) \textit{In-distribution}: we use new paths from the training maps to test interpolation, and (2)~\textit{Out-of-distribution}, where we test on two unseen maps (\texttt{WH-L} and \texttt{boston}) that differ in both topology and scale.
+Within each setting, we vary the number of agents from 50 to 500, exceeding the maximum training count of 300, so that results at 400 and 500 agents further probe out-of-distribution generalization along the agent-count axis.
 As shown in~\Cref{table:mape}, \mypredictor consistently achieves significantly lower MAPE than all baselines.
-Moreover, its performance remains stable when transitioning from in-distribution to out-of-distribution scenarios or when varying the number of agents, demonstrating strong generalization.
-Between the two baselines, GNNExecNet consistently outperforms LSTMExecNet, highlighting the importance of modeling inter-agent dependencies for accurate execution time prediction in MAPF.
+Moreover, its performance remains stable when transitioning from in-distribution to out-of-distribution scenarios or when varying the number of agents, demonstrating strong generalization across both topology and scale.
+Beyond accuracy, \mypredictor is fast enough for use within search: a single SMART rollout on \texttt{WH-L} with 300 agents takes about 27 s, whereas \mypredictor returns a prediction in 0.3 s (\cref{table:runtime}), nearly two orders of magnitude faster.